2d-sun/improved-disco/README.md

 Fork me and extend list of destination URLs

+!!!
+IMPORTANT !!!

+This scheduled workflow is disabled because scheduled workflows are disabled by default in forks.
+You need to enable them manually.

 ---

 Let's try to use GHA to perform load testing on these resources: